 ETNs do not yield dividends or interest in the way that ETFs do.
 Before investors can earn a profit from an ETN, they must hold the security long enough for it to mature — typically ten to thirty years.
 Upon maturity, the ETN pays out one lump sum according to their underlying commodity’s return.

-Suppose you purchase an ETN that tracks the price of gold.
+To further illustrate how an ETN works and is constructed, suppose you purchase an ETN that tracks the price of gold.
 As an investor, you don’t own physical gold, but the note’s value tracks gold’s performance.
 When you sell the ETN, during or at the end of the holding period, your return will be the difference between gold’s sale price at that time and its original purchase price, deducting any associated fees.

 Pros of ETNs